CraicOverflow89/system-storage/readme.md

 ### Tasks

  - operating system recognition (categories are currently hardcoded for Windows)
+ - consider what Operating System includes (eg: System32 and other things?)
  - consider available drives (command line arg? prompt and read line?)
  - improve categories (need to consider how to examine other files)
  - option to render in pie chart and other ways (frame with string source)